 In 2014, grant applications are due Friday February 28.

 Applications may be submitted electronically via email to the [protected email address]. or by mail to the Boulder Group Conservation Chair, at the CMC Boulder Group Clubroom, 633 South Broadway Unit K, Boulder 80305

 Applications will be reviewed by the Conservation Committee members and a recommendation made to the CMC Boulder Group's council at the meeting immediately following the grant deadline.

 A final decision will be made by the council.
 Applicants will be informed by mail of the approval or denial of an application within two weeks of the council meeting.
 Checks are issued within a month.

 Applications will be reviewed based on the following criteria:

-- Emphasis on local conservation and trail maintenance projects on public lands
+- Emphasis on specific local conservation and trail maintenance projects on public lands (not unspecified general funding)

 - Projects generally should include involvement by and/or benefit CMC Boulder Group members

 - Funds may be given to projects sponsored by other organizations if they benefit CMC Boulder Group members, such as commonly-used outings destinations